 To avoid a too complex and unmanageable monitoring exercise, parties could further decide to sequence different monitoring activities based on the relevance of the implementation process.
 According to this approach, monitoring of capacities and preparedness would come first and result in identification of capacity building needs.
-Accompanying measures such as sector reforms and that sector were present.
-Only a nation-wide stakeholder forum, preceded by a thorough analysis of the EPA text and a sensitisation of stakeholders, can comprehensively determine the sectors to be affected by EPAs.
+Accompanying measures such as sector reforms and

-Going even more into depth could exclude some sub-sectors if the respective products are excluded from EPA liberalisation.
+32 Going even more into depth could exclude some sub-sectors if the respective products are excluded from EPA liberalisation.
 However, such exclusion has to be done diligently, since there may be cross-linkages (for instance, rice may be excluded from import liberalisation into ACP countries, but wheat may be not, although it will also compete with local cereals).